Dayat-eMJe/photoshopCClinux/README.md

 <details>
 <summary>:camera: Adobe Camera Raw</summary>

-another useful adobe software is `camera raw` if you want to work with it beside photoshop you must install it separately to do this, after photoshop installation run `cameraRawInstaller.sh` script with commands below:
+another useful adobe software is `camera raw` if you want to work with it beside photoshop you must install it separately to do this, after photoshop installation run `cameraRawInstaller.sh` script with below commands:
 ```bash
 chmod +x cameraRawInstaller.sh
 ./cameraRawInstaller.sh